KarlMeierMattern/Full-Stack/ReactJS.md

 ---

+## Scaling up with Reducer and Context

+---

 ### Methods
 - You can also define methods for your component class.
 - A class method typically needs to use the `this` keyword so it can access properties on the class (such as state and props) inside the scope of the method.